-Aside from the number of short ‘Guides’ to Tolkien and his works by publishers such as York Notes, Barron’s Book Notes, SparkNotes, and even Dummy’s Guide, there are also many excellent books that deal with his created works.
+Aside from the number of short ‘Guides’ to Tolkien and his works by publishers such as York Notes, Barron’s Book Notes, SparkNotes, and even Dummy’s Guide, there are many excellent books that deal with his works.
 However, as The Hobbit has been in print for over 80 years and The Lord of the Rings for over 60 years the list of possible titles, and the range of their quality, is naturally rather large.
-Below you will find a (most certainly not exhausted) list of critical works for new readers to help them expand on their reading of The Hobbit, The Lord of the Rings, and other works.
+Below you will find a (most certainly not exhausted) list of critical works for new and experienced readers to help them expand on their reading of The Hobbit, The Lord of the Rings, and other works.

 The list was initially compiled by Ian Collier, David Doughan and Troels Forchammer from an earlier list by Charles E. Noad.
 There have been updates and additions by Will Sherwood.

 Tolkien: A Biography.
 Humphrey Carpenter.
 Allen and Unwin, London.
 1977.